ericbulloch/kwmd/concepts/website_hacking.md

 ' OR '1'='1
 ```

 This snippet will is a very broad attempt to just login with any user since it will match all users in the system.
 If the system returns some kind of error or a 503 error that can be an indication that the site is vulnerable and it returned more than 1 result and the code didn't know how to handle it.
+It might also display an error that talks about the database, if that is the case I have a good feeling that this is vulnerable to SQL injection.
 At that point, I'll iterate more and try to return a single result by changing the query to the following:

 ```sql
 ' OR '1'='1' LIMIT 1; --